glentner/Commando/README.md

-The build process compiles two examples (under the *examples/* directory), one **CLI::SingleMode** and one **CLI::MultiMode** application. *hello.exe* is a basic "Hello, world!" style program that showcases who to create various styles of arguments.
+The build process compiles two examples (under the *examples/* directory), one **CLI::SingleMode** and one **CLI::MultiMode** application. *hello.exe* is a basic "Hello, world!" style program that showcases how to create various styles of arguments.
 The *calc.exe* program demonstrates the creation of separate **CLI::SingleMode** objects (*add*, *subtract*, ...) and wrapping them inside a **CLI::MultiMode** object.